tencentyun/intlcloud-documents/product_new/通信产品中心/即时通信 IM/客户端 API/SDK API/SDK API（C 接口）/IM SDK 接口/事件回调接口_intl_en.md

 | cb | TIMFriendAddRequestCallback | Callback function for friend requests.
 For more information, see [TIMFriendAddRequestCallback](https://intl.cloud.tencent.com/document/product/1047/34550). |
 | user_data | const void\* | User-defined data.
 The IM SDK only transfers the user data to the callback function cb without processing the data. |

-> If the logged-in user has set confirmation for friend requests and another user sends a friend request to this user, the logged-in user will receive the friend request callback, and the IM SDK will notify the developer using this callback function.
+>?If the logged-in user has set confirmation for friend requests and another user sends a friend request to this user, the logged-in user will receive the friend request callback, and the IM SDK will notify the developer using this callback function.
 If the same account has logged in on multiple terminals, each terminal will receive the callback.

 ## TIMSetLogCallback